-Applicants need to organise a project with a host institution or partner in another Creative Europe country (or in several other countries).
-In their application, they will have to:
+Applicants need to organise a project with a host institution/partner/fellow in another Creative Europe country (check the Transartists database to get inspired).

-– describe the project and its main objective, being international collaboration, production oriented residency, or professional development.
+They need to describe the project and its main objective, being international collaboration, production oriented residency, or professional development.

-– provide documents showing that applicant/s have made plans with a partner or host institution, and that the partner/host institution is committed to their project.
-The application should clearly illustrate how this mobility will affect applicants’ professional development or career path (creation, training, collaborations, career or job perspectives, networking, etc.).
+They need to provide documents showing that applicant/s have made plans with a partner or host institution and that the partner/host institution is committed to the project.

 Finally, they have to illustrate how this mobility will affect applicants’ professional development or career path.